MathieuTurcotte/node-backoff/README.md

 15 1000ms
 ```

-Backoff objects are meant to be instantiated once and reused several times
+Note that `Backoff` objects are meant to be instantiated once and reused
-by calling `reset` after a successful "retry".
+several times by calling `reset` after a successful "retry".

 ## API